 How can I have a career in healthcare?
-I am a woman of color – can I expect a good career in the healthcare industry?
+I am a woman of color – can I expect a promising career in the healthcare industry?
 Where can I start to check whether I will succeed in it?

 How the healthcare industry stacks up on gender equality?
 These are questions every woman who intends to be part of the industry wants to know.

 Would discuss the smoothest way to get into the women’s healthcare industry and craft a career.

 Healthcare has always been an industry of choice for women for many reasons.
 Over 60% of employees in the US entering the healthcare industry are women.

 Women, especially women of color, remain underrepresented in leadership positions in other industries, but that is not the case in the healthcare industry.
 Here, there is better representation compared to other sectors.

 Based on the above statistics, healthcare in the US is one of the top industries for working women.
 Moreover, no gender gap in promotion rates in healthcare – unlike in most industries, reasonable compensation and flexibility lead to greater career satisfaction—women in healthcare report higher work satisfaction than Men (75:71).

 This is also a strategic decision on the part of the industry to have diversity.
 As a result, it gives women a work advantage – in some cases, treatment by females has a higher % of survival – e.g., cardiac care.